zeromicro/ddl-parser/README.md

 # ddl-parser
-A tool to parse mysql ddl.
+A tool to parse mysql ddl, it's only does work for goctl!